 - It is mentioned on occasion that they were inspired by a Klatchian (read Arabic) group, the drug-using Hashashin, resembling accounts of the original Assassins (Hashishim).
 However, descriptions of the Hashashin are sometimes parodic; apparently, they kept giggling at the way light reflected of their knives, swaying to music, and falling over.
 In Jingo, as Ankh-Morpork goes to war with the Klatch, Vetinari notes acidly that the Guild's boast of being so good that the Klatchians send their children there really means that Klatch's assassins know Ankh-Morpork's methods, have refined their ancestral skills, and have a working knowledge of the city's layout.

 - It is also mentioned in Night Watch that the Guild does have a political opinion and will act for the good of the city, as they see it, if the Patrician's misrule is causing too much suffering.
 They never act on their own behalf, but are just there when needed.

-- This is further explored in Thud!, in which it's mentioned that the Assassin's Guild does not take contracts on people whose death they feel would be disadvantageous to the stability of Ankh-Mopork (in Vimes' words, "would not only spoil the game but toss the board out the window").
+- This is further explored in Thud!, in which it's mentioned that the Assassin's Guild does not take contracts on people whose death they feel would be disadvantageous to the stability of Ankh-Mopork (or as Vimes puts it, "would not only spoil the game but toss the board out the window").
 To date, this list contains the current patrician, Vetinari, and the commander of the city watch, Vimes.
-Both men have proven to be very assassination-resistant anyway: A Noodle Incident is referred to about the last assassin sent after Vimes before the ban; apparently Vimes overpowered him and had him put on a boat headed for XXXX.
+Both men have proven to be very assassination-resistant anyway; a Noodle Incident is mentioned about the last assassin sent after Vimes before the ban.
+Apparently, Vimes overpowered him and had him put on a boat headed for XXXX.

 - Another of the Guild's duties is to maintain its monopoly on the trade.
 Disregarding guild demarcation being the most foolhardy of Morporkian crimes (with the possible exception of street miming), freelancers lucky enough to be caught by the Watch are considered to be getting off easy.